It is a common misconception that people who have to cope with a disability, are difficult to employ and pose more challenges than other employees.

 If you have a disability or decreased working ability and thus face difficulties starting a job or performing your current work in the workspace and with the working equipment provided, we can help adjust the workplace and working equipment in a way that enables you to access and use them.
 Home workspaces can also be adjusted.

 Applications for the compensation of the cost of adjusting workspaces and work equipment are submitted to the Unemployment Insurance Fund by the employer.
 The Unemployment Insurance Fund will determine the appropriate solution for you.

-Adjustment costs will be compensated if the employment relationship with the employee has been entered into for an unspecified term or for a fixed term of at least three years.
-You can apply for the compensation once per employee in a three-year period.
+Adjustment costs will be compensated if the employment relationship with the employee has been entered into for an unspecified term or for a fixed term of at least two years.

 We will lend you, free of charge, the assistive equipment you need to carry out your work

 If, due to your disability or decreased working ability, you are unable to perform duties using your employer’s equipment, we will lend you, free of charge, the assistive equipment needed to carry out the work.

 A case manager from the Unemployment Insurance Fund assesses the need for the use of such equipment in performing duties and identifies the most suitable equipment for you.